 Because recreation is currently limited and leisure travel is discouraged, you might not be thinking of traveling to Puerto Rico soon.
 But, if your travel is essential or you are planning a future trip, and you’re wondering how to make the trip on points and miles instead of cash, we’ve got you covered.

 Booking with miles is always a worthwhile option.
 For example, a round-trip flight from New York to San Juan in early January 2021 is 17,500 miles and $5.60 each way — or 35,000 miles and $11.20 total — on United airlines.
 This is a great deal to take advantage of before prices start rising as the date gets closer!

-You can earn 60,000 miles (enough to cover that trip and then some), just by opening up the United℠ Explorer Card and spending $3,000 on qualifying purchases within the first three months of account opening.
+You can earn up to 70,000 miles (enough to cover that trip and then some), just by opening up the United℠ Explorer Card.
+Earn 60,000 bonus miles after you spend $3,000 on purchases in the first 3 months your account is open.
+Plus, an additional 10,000 bonus miles after you spend $6,000 in the first 6 months.
 Plus, you’ll get perks like a free checked bag just for being a cardholder.

 Other airlines are also being pretty generous with their miles rewards, like Delta, where you can fly from Los Angeles to San Juan for just 35,000 miles and $12 each way during the same time frame.

 You can easily rack-up enough miles for that just by earning the welcome bonus on a Delta credit card and using your card for everyday purchases until it’s time to book that trip.

 As for lodging, you can redeem hotel points for incredible value on reward nights in Puerto Rico.
 Hilton Hotels boasts seven locations throughout Puerto Rico, with six of them being in San Juan.
 Depending on how luxurious you’d like your stay to be is how many points you’re willing to spend, you’ve got options.